First, let's pick your money goal

 Tax-free growth and withdrawals

-With the potential for tax-free growth and tax-free withdrawals in retirement1 a Roth IRA can help you keep more of what you earn.
+With the potential for tax-free growth and tax-free withdrawals in retirement,5 a Roth IRA can help you keep more of what you earn.

-Easy to qualify: As long as you have earned income up to limits set by the IRS, you can contribute to a Roth IRA.
-Not sure how much to contribute?
-Use our Contribution Calculator.
+Easy to qualify: As long as you or your spouse earn income within IRS limits, you can contribute to a Roth IRA.

 Traditional IRA